ggardel/HealthCare-Supply-Depot/README.md

 Educate and make it easier to access supplies for people dealing with Incontinence, Ostomy and Wound care problems.

-Click here http://www.medstartr.com/project/detail/1216 to see the project profile at MedStartr where we are trying to raise funds o make it happen.
+Click here http://www.medstartr.com/project/detail/1216 to see the project profile at MedStartr where we are trying to raise funds to make it happen.

 #About our project
 The problem we solve: